Skip to Main Content

 Reference/Overview Sources

-• are useful for understanding a specific topic, concept, or terminology
+• for confirming/enhancing your understanding of a specific topic, concept, term or theory

-• Companions and Handbooks feature fuller in-depth articles on topics, and often constitute anthologies on a broad topic (chapters by various scholarly authors on an aspects related to that topic) Depending on your topic/assignment, those fuller chapters can be employed as one of your scholarly sources for reference and citation.
+Companions and Handbooks feature fuller in-depth articles on topics, and often constitute anthologies on a broad topic (chapters by various scholarly authors on an aspects related to that topic) Those fuller chapters would be suitable as one of your scholarly sources for reference and citation.
 In contrast, subject-specific dictionaries and a few other reference (e)books provide short yet reliable/accurate definitions (less than 1000 words would not be suitable as one of your required scholarly sources).

 Oxford Reference Online